derekTurner/IT-docs-23/Block_4/section_5/express5_dev.md

 block content
   h1= title

   ul
     each genre in genre_list
       li
         a(href=genre.url) #{genre.name}
-        |

     else
-      li There are no genres
+      li There are no genres.
 ```

 > http://localhost:3000/catalog/authors